 Although some implementations will (perhaps incorrectly) track pointers through integers, there is a belief that lifetime-end pointer zap should apply only to pointers in pointer form, but not to integers created from pointers.
-This of course defeats type checking, but such integers could be enclosed in structs with conversion functions, thus providing type checking of a sort.
+This of course defeats type checking, but such integers could be enclosed in templated classes with conversions, thus restoring type checking in the context of C++.
+Note that some people consider this templated approach to be a special case of marking pointers and fetches.